bryanburgers/bin-pack/README.md

 The algorithm may not find the *optimal* bin packing, but it should do pretty will for things like sprite maps.

-## Contributing

-Contributing tests, documentation, or code is all appreciated.
-All code should be accompanied by valid tests.

 ## Installation

 ```